aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/comments-and-notes/how-to-set-comment-background/_index.md

 ---
-title: How to change background in comment in Excel with C++
+title: How to change background of a comment in Excel with C++
 linktitle: Comment Background
 type: docs
 weight: 190
 url: /cpp/how-to-set-comment-background/
-description: How to change color in comment in Excel.
-How to insert picture or image in comment in Excel using C++.
+description: How to change color in a comment in Excel.
+How to insert a picture or image in a comment in Excel using C++.
-keywords: add inset picture image color comment background excel
+keywords: add insert picture image color comment background excel
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-Comments are added to cells to record comments, anything from the details of how a formula is worked, where a value comes from, or questions from reviewers.
+Comments are added to cells to record remarks, anything from the details of how a formula works, where a value comes from, or questions from reviewers.
 Comments play an extremely important role when multiple people discuss or review the same document at different times.
-How to distinguish different people's comments?
-Yes, we can set a different background color for each comment.
-But when we need to process a lot of documents and a lot of comments, doing it manually is a disaster.
+How can you distinguish different people's comments?
+Yes, you can set a different background color for each comment.
+But when you need to process many documents and many comments, doing it manually is a disaster.
 Fortunately, [**Aspose.Cells**](https://products.aspose.com/cells/cpp/) provides an API that allows you to do this in code.

 {{% /alert %}}

-## **How to change color in comment in Excel**
+## **How to change color in a comment in Excel**

-When you don't need the default background color for comments, you may want to replace it with a color you're interested in.
-How do I change the background color of the Comments box in Excel?
+When you don't need the default background color for comments, you may want to replace it with a color you prefer.
+How do you change the background color of the comments box in Excel?

 The following code will guide you on how to use [**Aspose.Cells**](https://products.aspose.com/cells/cpp/) to add your favorite background color to comments of your own choice.

-Here we have prepared a [sample file](exmaple.xlsx) for you.
-This file is used to initialize the Workbook object in the code below.
+Here we have prepared a [sample file](example.xlsx) for you.
+This file is used to initialize the `Workbook` object in the code below.

 ```c++
 #include <iostream>